Book a Weekend Tour →

 From ~$220/person

 O'Reilly's Rainforest Retreat has been welcoming guests to the ancient heart of Lamington since 1926.
-The Treetop Walk, over 160km of walking tracks, platypus spotting at dusk and the most obliging bird life in Australia (crimson rosellas and king parrots will eat from your hand on arrival) make this one of Queensland's most restorative weekends.
+The Treetop Walk, over 160km of walking tracks, platypus spotting at dusk, and the most obliging bird life in Australia (crimson rosellas and king parrots will eat from your hand on arrival) make this one of Queensland's most restorative weekends.

 Stay two nights at O'Reilly's main lodge or the newer Lost World Spa for a full rainforest immersion.
 Day one: Treetop Walk and Blue Pool Waterfall trail.
 Day two: the longer Python Rock or Box Forest circuit.
+Glowworms are visible on night walks throughout the year.

-πŸ“‹ Sample Weekend Itinerary
+📋 Sample Weekend Itinerary

 Fri PM